What is the Sternum

 - During the first year after birth- In the fourth piece of the body.

 - Between the fifth and eighteenth years – In the xiphoid process.
-The xiphoid process completely ossifies late in life, around the age of 40.
+The xiphoid process completely ossifies late in life, around 40.

 Based on several studies, it can be said that the body of the male sternum is relatively longer and narrower than that of the female.
 In males, it is more than twice the length of the manubrium, whereas, in females, it is usually much shorter.